 By Maya Kostov

-Article by Maya Kostov, a student staff writer for De Equitibus, Tempe Preparatory Academy’s student newspaper.
+Article by Maya Kostov, a student editor and staff writer for De Equitibus, Tempe Preparatory Academy’s student newspaper.

 About Tempe Prep: Tempe Preparatory Academy is a tuition-free public charter school in Tempe for students in grades 6-12 that provides a nationally acclaimed liberal arts education based on the Great Books of Western Civilization with an exceptional math, science, foreign language, humanities, and fine arts curriculum.
 Tempe Prep has been recognized by the Arizona Board of Regents as having the highest percentage of college graduates in the state and has been named the #1 high school in Arizona by Newsweek (America’s Top High Schools 2016).
 For more information about enrolling at Tempe Prep, visit the school’s website at tempeprep.org.